thosgood/this-weeks-finds/markdown/151-200/week174.md

 you can figure out where everything else should go.

-By the way, note that orange stripes can disappear as we go down the page, and they can split, but they can\'t appear or merge.
-Black stripes can appear or merge, but they can\'t disappear or split.
+By the way, note that orange stripes can disappear as we go down the page, and they can split, but they can't appear or merge.
+Black stripes can appear or merge, but they can't disappear or split.
 As a result, there can never be any orange or black *spots*.
-We\'ll change these rules later, when we talk about the walking \"ambidextrous adjunction\".
+We'll change these rules later, when we talk about the walking "ambidextrous adjunction".

-Okay, so we\'ve got this 2-category, the walking adjunction: let\'s call it Ad for short.
-It\'s pretty simple.
+Okay, so we've got this 2-category, the walking adjunction: let's call it Ad for short.
+It's pretty simple.
 How can we understand it better?

-Well, for any two objects a and b in a 2-category we get a
-\"hom-category\" hom(a,b), whose objects are the morphisms from a to b, and whose morphisms are the 2-morphisms between those.
+Well, for any two objects a and b in a 2-category we get a "hom-category" hom(a,b), whose objects are the morphisms from a to b, and whose morphisms are the 2-morphisms between those.
 If we work out these hom-categories in Ad, we get some cool stuff.

-First let\'s look at the hom-category hom(a,a).
+First let's look at the hom-category hom(a,a).
 In this category, the objects are

-1~a~, LR, LRLR, LRLRLR, \....
+1~a~, LR, LRLR, LRLRLR, ....

 and all the morphisms are built by sticking these two basic generators together vertically or horizontally: